sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 To me, one of the biggest advantages to the Bayesian approach is that it answers the right questions.
-Within the Bayesian framework, it is perfectly sensible and allowable to refer to “the probability that a hypothesit is true”.
+Within the Bayesian framework, it is perfectly sensible and allowable to refer to “the probability that a hypothesis is true”.
 You can even try to calculate this probability.
 Ultimately, is not that what you *want* your statistical tests to tell you?
 To an actual human being, this would seem to be the whole *point* of doing statistics, i.e., to determine what is true and what is not.
 Any